 (b) In non-bankruptcy cases, GSA, when seeking the collection of statutory penalties, forfeitures, or other types of claims, will consider the suspension or revocation of licenses, permits, or other privileges for any inexcusable or willful failure of a debtor to pay such a debt in accordance with GSA regulations or governing procedures.
-The debtor will be advised in GSA's written demand for payment of the agency's ability to suspend or revoke licenses, permits, or privileges.
-If GSA makes, guarantees, insures, acquires, or participates in loans, the agency will consider suspending or disqualifying any lender, contractor, or broker from doing further business with the agency or engaging in programs sponsored by the agency if such lender, contractor, or broker fails to pay its debts to the Government within a reasonable time or if such lender, contractor, or broker has been Start Printed Page 41280suspended, debarred, or disqualified from participation in a program or activity by another Federal agency.
-The failure of any surety to honor its obligations in accordance with 31 U.S.C. § 9305 will be reported to the Treasury.
+The debtor will be advised in GSA's written demand for payment of the Agency's ability to suspend or revoke licenses, permits, or privileges.
+If GSA makes, guarantees, insures, acquires, or participates in loans, the Agency will consider suspending or disqualifying any lender, contractor, or broker from doing further business with the Agency or engaging in programs sponsored by the Agency if such lender, contractor, or broker fails to pay its debts to the Government within a reasonable time or if such lender, contractor, or broker has been suspended, debarred, or disqualified from participation in a program or activity by another Federal agency.
+The failure of any surety to honor its obligations in accordance with 31 U.S.C.
+9305 will be reported to the Treasury.
 The Treasury will forward notification to all interested agencies that a surety's certificate of authority to do business with the Government has been revoked by the Treasury.

 (c) The suspension or revocation of licenses, permits, or privileges also may extend to GSA programs or activities administered by the states on behalf of GSA, to the extent they affect GSA's ability to collect money or funds owed by debtors.

-(a) GSA will liquidate security or collateral through the exercise of a power of sale in the security instrument or a non-judicial foreclosure, and apply the proceeds to the applicable debt(s), if the debtor fails to pay the debt(s) within a reasonable time after demand and if such action is in the best interest of the United States.
+(a) The General Services Administration (GSA) will liquidate security or collateral through the exercise of a power of sale in the security instrument or a non-judicial foreclosure, and apply the proceeds to the applicable debt(s), if the debtor fails to pay the debt(s) within a reasonable time after demand and if such action is in the best interest of the United States.
 Collection from other sources, including liquidation of security or collateral, is not a prerequisite to requiring payment by a surety, insurer, or guarantor unless such action is expressly required by statute or contract.

-(a) Whenever feasible, GSA will collect the total amount of a debt in one lump sum.
+(a) Whenever feasible, the General Services Administration (GSA) will collect the total amount of a debt in one lump sum.
 If a debtor is financially unable to pay a debt in one lump sum, GSA may accept payment in regular installments.
-GSA may obtain financial statements from debtors who represent they are unable to pay in one lump sum and independently verify such representations whenever possible (see §105-55.020(g) of this part).
+GSA may obtain financial statements from debtors who represent they are unable to pay in one lump sum and independently verify such representations whenever possible (see § 105-55.020(g)).
 When GSA agrees to accept payments in regular installments, a legally enforceable written agreement from the debtor will be obtained specifying all of the terms of the arrangement and containing a provision accelerating the debt in the event of default.
 If the debtor's financial statement discloses the ownership of assets which are free and clear of liens or security interests, or assets in which the debtor owns an equity, the debtor may be asked to secure the payment of an installment note by executing a Security Agreement and Financing Statement transferring to the United States a security interest in the asset until the debt is paid.

 (b) The size and frequency of installment payments will bear a reasonable relation to the size of the debt and the debtor's ability to pay.
 The installment payments will be sufficient in size and frequency to liquidate the debt in three years or less, unless circumstances warrant a longer period.

-(a) Except as provided in paragraphs (g), (h), and (i) of this section, GSA will charge interest, penalties, and administrative costs on debts owed to the United States pursuant to 31 U.S.C.
+(a) Except as provided in paragraphs (g), (h), and (i) of this section, the General Services Administration (GSA) will charge interest, penalties, and administrative costs on debts owed to the United States pursuant to 31 U.S.C.
 3717.
-GSA will send by U.S. mail, overnight delivery service, or hand-delivery a written notice to the debtor, at the debtor's most recent address available to the agency, explaining the agency's requirements concerning these charges, except where these requirements are included in a contractual or repayment agreement.
+GSA will send by U.S. mail, overnight delivery service, or hand-delivery a written notice to the debtor, at the debtor's most recent address available to the Agency, explaining the Agency's requirements concerning these charges, except where these requirements are included in a contractual or repayment agreement.
 These charges will continue to accrue until the debt is paid in full or otherwise resolved through compromise, termination, or waiver of the charges.